securekey/fabric-next/docs/source/couchdb_as_state_database.rst

 any JSON query with a sort.
 Indexes can be packaged alongside chaincode in a ``/META-INF/statedb/couchdb/indexes`` directory.
-Each index must be defined in its own text file with extension ``*.json`` with the index definition formatted in JSON following the `CouchDB index JSON syntax <http://docs.couchdb.org/en/2.1.1/api/database/find.html#db-index>`__ For example, to support the above marble query, a sample index on the ``docType`` and ``owner`` fields is provided:
+Each index must be defined in its own text file with extension ``*.json`` with the index definition formatted in JSON following the `CouchDB index JSON syntax <http://docs.couchdb.org/en/2.1.1/api/database/find.html#db-index>`__.
+For example, to support the above marble query, a sample index on the ``docType`` and ``owner`` fields is provided:

 .. code:: bash

-  {"index":{"fields":["data.docType","data.owner"]},"ddoc":"indexOwnerDoc", "name":"indexOwner","type":"json"}
+  {"index":{"fields":["docType","owner"]},"ddoc":"indexOwnerDoc", "name":"indexOwner","type":"json"}

 The sample index can be found `here <https://github.com/hyperledger/fabric-samples/blob/master/chaincode/marbles02/go/META-INF/statedb/couchdb/indexes/indexOwner.json>`__.

-.. note:: In 1.1 alpha, the “data” wrapper must be specified for each field referenced
-          in the index definition.
-In subsequent releases the requirement to specify the “data” wrapper may be lifted.

-Any index in the chaincode’s ``META-INF/statedb/couchdb/indexes`` directory will be packaged up and installed with the chaincode on a peer.
-When the chaincode is both installed on a peer and instantiated on one of the peer’s channels, the index will automatically be deployed to the peer’s channel state database (if it has been configured to use CouchDB).
-If you the install the chaincode first and then instantiate the chaincode on the channel, the index will be deployed at chaincode **instantiation** time.
+Any index in the chaincode’s ``META-INF/statedb/couchdb/indexes`` directory will be packaged up with the chaincode for deployment.
+When the chaincode is both installed on a peer and instantiated on one of the peer’s channels, the index will automatically be deployed to the peer’s channel and chaincode specific state database (if it has been configured to use CouchDB).
+If you install the chaincode first and then instantiate the chaincode on the channel, the index will be deployed at chaincode **instantiation** time.
 If the chaincode is already instantiated on a channel and you later install the chaincode on a peer, the index will be deployed at chaincode **installation** time.

 Upon deployment, the index will automatically be utilized by chaincode queries.
 CouchDB can automatically determine which index to use based on the fields being used in a query.
 Alternatively, in the